Bonf6059/ISA-Medieval/README.md

 - Check wether ISA_alcohol work with the vanilla gene
 - Add alchemist trader
 - Check what to do with the rugs, there are some textures not being used
+- Add 2 new beds (rustic bed blue and red) in a drop down menu of vanilla bed

 # Old updates

 04/12/2025
 - Added signs, room dividers, bookshelfs and table top decorations
 - Moved rugs' textures inside the decoration folder
+- Replaced texture of vanilla bed

 02/12/2025
 - Deleted duplicated items with ISA.MonsterHunters